Overview

 Replaying Traffic and Reviewing Reports

-Replaying the captured traffic is very simple.
+Replaying the captured traffic for test execution is very simple.
 All you have to do is press the Replay traffic button on the top right and follow the on-screen instructions:

 Note that on the last screen, before starting the replay, a filename is shown corresponding to the saved snapshot.
 You can access this snapshot at any time from the REPLAY > Snapshots menu as shown here: